joshed-io/reveal-hugo/README.md

 Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `_index.md` file.

-- `params.reveal_hugo.theme`: The Reveal.js theme used, defaults to "black"
+- `reveal_hugo.theme`: The Reveal.js theme used, defaults to "black"
-- `params.reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme
+- `reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme
-- `params.reveal_hugo.highlight_theme`: The [highlight.js](https://highlightjs.org/) theme used, defaults to "default"
+- `reveal_hugo.highlight_theme`: The [highlight.js](https://highlightjs.org/) theme used, defaults to "default"
-- `params.reveal_hugo.reveal_cdn`: The location to load Reveal.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/reveal.js/3.6.0`
+- `reveal_hugo.reveal_cdn`: The location to load Reveal.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/reveal.js/3.6.0`
-- `params.reveal_hugo.highlight_cdn`: The location to load highlight.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0`
+- `reveal_hugo.highlight_cdn`: The location to load highlight.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0`

 This is how parameters will look in your `config.toml`: